microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 ### Create an Azure Storage Account

 1. Storage account names must be universally unique.
-In this example, the storage account name \[MSAlias\]blobstorage is used.
-When this is listed, replace \[MSAlias\] with your alias, for example if your alias was bsmith, your storage account would be bsmithblobstorage.
+In this example, the storage account name MSAliasblobstorage is used.
+When this is listed, replace MSAlias with your alias, for example if your alias was bsmith, your storage account would be bsmithblobstorage.

 2. Create a BlobStorage account using the following command: